voxpupuli/puppet-cassandra/README.md

 Default value 'present'

 ##### `package_name`
-If the default value of *undef* is left as it is, then a package called java-1.8.0-openjdk-headless or openjdk-7-jre-headless will be installed on a Red Hat family or Debian system respectively.
-Alternatively, one can specify a package that is available in a package repository to the node.
+The name of the Java package to be installed.
-Default value *undef*
+Default value java-1.8.0-openjdk-headless on Red Hat openjdk-7-jre-headless on Debian.

 ### Class: cassandra::opscenter